cabrerac/ukaifellows/index.md

 title: "UK AI ATI Fellows Community"
 ---

-<p>The AI ATI Fellows is a community of researchers from the United Kingdom.
+<p>The AI ATI Fellows Community is a group of researchers from the United Kingdom.
 The main focus of this community's research is on the development and application of artificial intelligence and machine learning technologies.</p>

-<p>This website presents past and upcoming events where the AI ATI Fellows community shares knowledge and experiences from different research projects around the UK.</p>
+<p>This website presents past and upcoming events where the AI ATI Fellows Community shares knowledge and experiences from different research projects around the UK.</p>

 <h3>Upcoming Events</h3>